romainbrette/holypipette/docs/manipulator.rst

 Automatic recalibration
 ^^^^^^^^^^^^^^^^^^^^^^^

-1. Locate the pipette over a depth of +-25 um, using templates and movements of microscope Z.
+1. Locate the pipette over a depth of +-25 µm, using templates and movements of microscope Z.
 2. Update the offset :math:`{\bf r_0}` (recalibration).
 3. With option ``center``, move the stage and focus so that the pipette tip is centered.